gustavobaltazar/BaltasBankMR/README.md

 ## Bank project

 ## How to run:
-First you'll need to clone the repo to your local machine, to run the FRONTEND you need to install [Node](https://nodejs.org/en/) and [Python](https://www.python.org/downloads/release/python-3110/).
+First you'll need to clone the repo to your local machine, to run the FRONTEND you need to install [Node](https://nodejs.org/en/) and to run the BACKEND [Python](https://www.python.org/downloads/release/python-3110/).
 ### Clone Rep:

 ```bash